Abhishek2081/Coursera-Projects/HTML, CSS and Javascript/README.md

 It Helps to clear your Javascript concepts to a great extent also learnt how Green-Screen Algorithm is used in Movies for animation.

-**Refer to src for codepen run files and dist for Html runnable files also refer to pdf for instructions**
+**Refer to src for codepen run files and dist for Html runnable files also refer to pdf for instructions.
+You may find output images as well.**

 **Course name : Java Programming: Arrays, Lists, and Structured Data by Duke University on Coursera**